 If you do add a lot of pages in a single member area, we recommend setting your member navigation to Don't show navigation and creating a custom member navigation on the member area's homepage.

 Use member sign up blocks to promote member areas on a page, blog post, or other content area on your main site.
 Learn more about how to add and customize these blocks, visit member sign up blocks.

 We recommend creating a public page on your site that includes member sign up blocks for each member area you offer.
 This allows visitors to compare and contrast all member areas and sign up for the most appropriate membership all in one place.
 Create your own or use one of our professionally designed Member Areas page layouts.

 Preview gated content

-If you have a products page in one of your member areas, you can use product blocks on your main site to advertise products from that store.
-Site visitors can then use these blocks to purchase the featured products from your gated store without signing up for a membership.
+If you have a store page in one of your member areas, you can use product blocks on your main site to advertise products from that store.
+Visitors can then use these blocks to purchase the featured products from your gated store without signing up for a membership.

 Protect member area content

-When a site visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an access denied screen.
-They’ll be prompted to create a customer account and pay any membership fees, so they can access the member area’s gated content.
+When a visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an access denied screen.
+They’ll be prompted to create a customer account and pay any membership costs so they can access the member area’s gated content.

 Keep in mind, we can’t guarantee the security of content in your members-only pages once members have access to them.
-It isn’t possible to completely prevent someone from copying members-only text, images, or audio from your site and sharing them with non-members, but there are several approaches you can take to protect your content and discourage unlawful copying.
-Learn more in Preventing visitors from downloading your images and audio.
+It's not possible to completely prevent someone from copying members-only text, images, audio, or file URLs from your site and sharing them with non-members.
+There are several approaches you can take to protect your content and discourage unlawful copying.
+Learn more in Preventing visitors from downloading your images, videos, and audio.